fedspendingtransparency/data-act-broker-backend/dataactcore/README.md

 Additional fields exist on some of the models to enable the automatic population of foreign key relationships.
 These fields use the `relationship` function to signify a mapping to another table.
 More information on SQLAlchemy ORM objects can be found on the [official website](http://docs.sqlalchemy.org/en/latest/orm/tutorial.html#create-a-schema).

-Database interfaces are defined for each database used within the project.
-Each interface inherits base functionality from `BaseInterface` and defines both the database name and credentials file location.
-Where required, interfaces are extended in the other packages to add additional functionality.
+Database interfaces are defined for logical data functions in the data broker (e.g., validations).
+Each interface inherits base functionality from `BaseInterface`, which defines the location of connection credentials and is responsible for overall session and connection handling.
+Where required, interfaces are extended to add additional functionality.

 #### Scripts

-The `scripts/` folder contains various python scripts used in the DATA Act broker backend install process, including database creation scripts.
-When run directly, the following scripts take no parameters and stand up all required tables within each database:
+The `scripts/` folder contains various python scripts used in the DATA Act broker backend install process, including the scripts that create the broker's backend database and handle the initial data population:

 - setupJobTrackerDB (Creates job_tracker database)
 - setupErrorDB      (Creates the error database)
 - setupUserDB       (Creates the user database)
 - setupAllDB        (Creates all of the needed databases)

-The order of execution does not matter, as long as each of them are executed.

 To clean out the databases for testing proposes, the following scripts are also provided: